 In recognition of the service provided by the men and women who have served in the United States Armed Forces, Helms College offers this award in support of the educational goals of enlisted, retired, and former military personnel, spouses, and dependents, whose cost of education is not fully covered by Veteran Assistance Educational Benefits.

 Application for this scholarship must be supported with proof of current military status or previous military service with Honorable Discharge.

-This scholarship is a \$500 award, applied to the student's account after successful completion of each quarter during the student's term of enrollment.
+This scholarship is a \$500.00 one-time award applied to the student's account during the student's 1st term of enrollment.